|

 as an independent nation, with British Canada to the north and Spanish

 Florida to the south.
 The western boundary was the Mississippi River.
+For the next 37 years, Spain ruled Florida.

 However there was a great reluctance on the part of Spanish settlers